Skip to content

 How to Book a Tokyo Date Night Without Mistakes

 What to wear.
 Smart casual is the Tokyo minimum at any of the rooms above.
-The splurge picks tilt toward smart formal — a jacket reads correctly, even at restaurants that no longer require one.
+The splurge picks tilt toward smart formal.
+A jacket reads correctly, even at restaurants that no longer require one.
 Avoid trainers at the fine-dining choices; everywhere else, a clean pair is fine.

 Timing.
-7pm is the safest reservation slot for a date — early enough that the room is calibrated, late enough that the lighting has settled.
+7pm is the safest reservation slot for a date.
+Early enough that the room is calibrated, late enough that the lighting has settled.
 8:30pm is the romantic-cinematic slot, with the trade-off that service is at full pace.

 What to ask for.
 When booking, mention the occasion.
-Most Tokyo restaurants will quietly upgrade your table — a corner banquette, a window seat, the booth furthest from the door — at no cost beyond asking.
+Most Tokyo restaurants will quietly upgrade your table.
+A corner banquette, a window seat, the booth furthest from the door.
+At no cost beyond asking.
 The phrase "we are celebrating something" works in every language.

 Frequently Asked Questions